kfjahnke/envutil/README.md

 This is an integer value determining the interpolation method.
 There are currently three modes of interpolation:

-    1 - use b-spline interpolation directly on the source image. this is the fastest option, and unless there is a significant scale change involved, the output should be 'good enough' for most still image renditions.
+    1 - use b-spline interpolation directly on the source image(s).
+This is the fastest option, and unless there is a significant scale change involved, the output should be 'good enough' for most still image renditions.
 This is the default, with a spline degree of 1,